![]() |

 ||

-Comparing the old and new Dynafit Firstly, the new bindings are no longer made of steel, but of aluminium and use torx screws (so make sure to update the bits in your repair kit).
+Comparing the Old and New Dynafit Firstly, the new bindings are no longer made of steel, but of aluminium.
+They also use torx screws (so people upgrading to the new binding, make sure to update the bits in your repair kit!)
 Taking a look at the toe piece of an older binding compared to the new one, it does look quite similar at first glance and the operation of it looks to be about the same, however, don't be fooled!
 The new binding has a "side tower" (which can be seen just below the pins.
 This unassuming little addition serves to guide the boot into the correct position for locking in - lay your boot on the toe plate, slide it forward until the "side towers" stop it in proper position, and step down.
 With the old ones, positioning had to be done by feel and eyeballing.
-While grizzled veterans would maybe scoff at the necessity of this, I'm pretty sure newbies will appreciate it, especially on cold days and when transitioning on precarious slopes.
+While grizzled veterans would maybe scoff at the necessity of this, I'm pretty sure they'll come to appreciate this, especially on cold days and when transitioning on precarious slopes.
+And newbies will find it much easier right out of the gates. |

 Above: an older binding toe piece

-Above: the latest toe piece
+Above: the latest toe piece |

 |